 Sakura Watch, May 7, 2016 - Only a few blossoms to be seen throughout the park this Mother's Day weekend in Toronto.
 Those looking to come out and expecting to see trees filled with delicate white flowers will instead be greeted with a game of 'where's the blossom?' as they wander around the park in hopes of spotting a sakura cherry blossom.

-I hope you all take time to enjoy this Mother’s Day weekend and forget about being upset about the lack of blossoms and instead enjoy the few we do have.
-Isn’t even seeing just one sakura cherry blossom better then seeing none at all?
+I hope you all take time to enjoy this Mother's Day weekend and forget about being upset about the lack of blossoms and instead enjoy the few we do have.
+Isn't even seeing just one sakura cherry blossom better than seeing none at all?

-Have a great weekend and more updates will follow next week.
+Have a great weekend, and more updates will follow next week.